-"Red, the Be Bop Guy" was the B-side of Sultan 2501 (not 2502 as listed in some discographies); the A-side was "Orientale" by the Eddie Wiggins Sextette.
+"Red, the Be Bop Guy" was the B-side of Sultan 2501; the A-side was "Orientale" by the Eddie Wiggins Sextette.
 "Vi, Tell Me Why" shared its "double-header" disc with "Sonny's Boogie" by Sonny Thompson.
-(According to Daniel Gugolz, some copies of Sultan 2503 have no designated A and B sides.
+(According to Daniel Gugolz, some copies of Sultan 2503 do not designate A and B sides.
 His copy has S-111-1-2 for "Vi, Tell Me Why.")

-A copy of Sultan 2501 in Tom Kelly's collection supplies the label copy and the matrix number.
-A dub supplied by Tom Kelly reveals, however, that label indulged in some false advertising when it attributed the vocal to Red.
-In fact, the vocalist is none other than Buster Bennett and the tune is a fairly fast blues of the "celebrity roast" variety.
+A listen to Sultan 2501 reveals that label indulged in some false advertising when it attributed the vocal to Red.
+The vocalist is none other than Buster Bennett and the tune is a fairly fast blues of the "celebrity roast" variety.

 He's hip and he's handsome, he's mellow and fly